Tennessee Valley Weather

 Tennessee Valley Weather is a local streaming and cable weather television channel owned by Tennessee Valley Media Group, and headquartered in Lawrenceburg, Tennessee.
 It provides daily weather forecasts and local severe weather information for 16 counties in North Alabama, Southern Middle Tennessee and Northeast Mississippi, covering southern portions of the Nashville and most of the Huntsville–Decatur–Florence media markets.

 The channel offers a linear television feed—offering live updates and automated loops of forecast maps and radar images—available on various over-the-top streaming platforms (such as YouTube and Roku) and local cable providers, along with radio updates and social media posts.
 Tennessee Valley Weather is the flagship service of the Lawrenceburg-based National Weather Network, a collective of over-the-top digital weather television services founded in May 2023.
-(As of July 2025, the group consists of ten current and future member affiliates based in eight U.S. states.)
+(As of January 2026, the group consists of 16 current and future member affiliates based in twelve U.S. states.)